 Culverts Disconnect Fish Streams

 Half the culverts placed in creeks of Alberta's boreal forest hang in mid-air, preventing fish from travelling upstream.
 As a result, the hanging culverts break fish habitat into isolated sections.
-Fish cut-off in this way from the rest of streams are at higher risk of becoming locally extinct.

 Researchers from the Alberta Conservation Association and University of Alberta found hanging culverts in all four watersheds they examined during 2002 and 2003.
 They inspected metal tubular culverts installed at stream crossings on roads built for forestry and the oil and gas industries.